soerr/github-to-rust/README.md

 ## Managing Multiple Servers

-- Create a new server in Pterodactyl for each Unturned server
+- Create a new server in Pterodactyl for each Rust server
 - Use the same repository URL and access token for all servers
 - Set a unique `REPOSITORY_DIR` for each server corresponding to its directory in your GitHub repository